elifesciences/builder/docs/os-builder/master-server-notes.md

 ## authorization

 it's not practical to have a sysadmin authorize the creation of all new minions
-- in some cases it might be, but not this one

 we need something with a little bit of logic between master and minion
 - that knows which users are allowed to create which minion (project) types